This dirty chai latte recipe (AKA chai coffee) is a wonderful, spicy coffee drink perfect for the fall season!

 I personally like to use an Aeropress because it’s the best simulation of espresso without owning an espresso machine that I’ve tried.
 (Full disclosure: Aeropress gifted me this press almost 9 years ago).

-If you’re lucky enough to own an actual espresso machine, you can substitute a shot of espresso.
+If you’re lucky enough to own an actual espresso maker, you can substitute a shot of espresso.

-If you don’t own either an Aeropress or an espresso machine, you can substitute 2-4 tablespoons of very strongly brewed coffee.
+If you don’t own any of those coffee making devices, you can substitute 2-4 tablespoons of very strongly brewed coffee.

 To use an Aeropress, dampen a paper filter and place it in the filter cap.